scummvm/scummvm/doc/docportal/settings/engine.rst

 *********

 Use original save/load screen
-	Uses the original save/load screens instead of the ScummVM one
+	Uses the original save/load screens instead of the ScummVM screens.

 	*originalsaveload*